khuynh22/aws-s3-mcp-server/README.md

 A Model Context Protocol (MCP) server that exposes AWS S3 operations through a secure, well-defined interface.
 This server provides tools for listing buckets and objects, and generating presigned URLs for safe data access.

+Perfect for integrating S3 with Claude Desktop and other MCP clients!

 ## Features

 - **List Buckets**: Enumerate all S3 buckets in your AWS account